-Contacting home: One phone will be available for Omni Med volunteers.
-This is the phone that Dr. O'Neil may call you on.
-If you want to call home, the mobile network provider Orange offers some good deals on international calling.
+Contacting home: We suggest that volunteers and their families download Skype or WhatsApp.
+These applications use data or WiFi to talk and text and are the easiest way of communicating with home.
+If you want to call home, the mobile network providers offer some good deals on international calling.
 For about \$2.50 you get 45 minutes of calls to the US.
-Note, dial 0001 followed by the area code and number in the US.
+Note, dial +1 followed by the area code and number in the US.
 Omni Med staff can show you how to set this up.
-This is the best way to call home since the Omni Med House WiFi usually isn't strong enough even to do a voice-only Skype call (it's close, but it's so broken up that having a good conversation is tough).
+This is a good option for calling home since the Omni Med House WiFi sometimes isn't strong enough to even do a voice-only Skype call (it's close, but it's so broken up that having a good conversation is tough).
+This is especially true when there are lots of volunteers.

-Beverages: As of 1/15, we will no longer supply soda, beer, other beverages other than water in the home or office.
-This got a little out of control in past years.
-As such, we will provide clean drinking water in the home.
-Any beverages you choose to purchase can be bought cheaply just a block away in Kisoga town.
+Beverages: Omni Med does not supply soda, beer, other beverages other than water in the home or office.
+We will provide clean drinking water in the home.
+Any beverages you choose to purchase can be bought cheaply in Makata, Seeta Nazigo, or Mukono Town.
 While we won't supply alcohol, you are welcome to purchase your own, but advised to do so judiciously.
-Remember always that you are far from home and very much on your own while in Kisoga at night.
+Remember always that you are far from home and very much on your own.
 While we have not heard reports of crime, you should always be careful and exercise extreme caution, particularly for young women walking.
 We would advise against venturing outside the compound in the evenings.

 Food: Omni Med will supply lunch and dinner daily.
-There is typically bread, peanut butter, tea, and fruit for breakfast, which should also be provided.
-When supplies run low, I would ask volunteers to consider purchasing some bananas, bread, etc. These are low cost items.
-Ask Prossy or whoever is doing the cooking to replenish supplies first, and it is Omni Med's responsibility.
-However, I would ask that each of you recognize just how much work there is cooking, cleaning and doing laundry for several volunteers simultaneously.
-Historically, volunteers have traveled during weekends.
-Jinja is nearby, and Uganda has many destinations that others have been to.
-Some details are available in the Wiki.
-Please inform Prossy or whoever is cooking if you will be there on a weekend; someone will be available to provide lunch and dinner unless all of the visiting volunteers plan to be away at the time.
+Typically, bread, peanut butter, yogurt, tea, and fruit for breakfast, can be purchased for breakfast.
+You can pick this up when passing through Mukono Town, Kampala, or any other larger town than Makata.
+We also recommend packing some granola bars, instant oatmeal, or other travel-friendly foods/snacks.
+Additionally, Rolex and Kikomando are yummy Ugandan breakfasts that can be purchased hot in Seeta Nazigo.
+Volunteers usually like to travel over the weekends.
+Please inform our cook if you will be there on a weekend; someone will be available to provide lunch and dinner unless all of the visiting volunteers plan to be away at the time.
 The Mukono Resort Hotel has great inexpensive food, and the Colline Hotel 0414290240 (which also has a pool and work out room for cheap daily rates) in Mukono is also very good.
-As we get to know Kisoga, we will add to the Wiki places to eat there.
-However, the market is one block away, with plenty of fruit and there are stores there as well.

 Library: I will ask each of you to bring books out there with you.
 We have shelves in the office.
 I'd like to build a solid library there of books that enhance the experience.
 Somewhat immodestly including my own Awakening Hippocrates, there are many books that make ideal reading while you are living in Uganda.
 We will send relevant books out to many of you in the coming months.
 For those traveling to Kampala, there is a bookstore called Aristoc's, located on Kampala Road, with another branch in the Garden City Mall, not far from the New City Hotel in Kampala.
 I encourage each of you to browse the books there and add any interesting Uganda oriented books to this growing library.
-You will all have downtime while working with us in Ntenjeru.
+You will all have downtime while working with us.
 We'd like to build a functional library as much as possible while you are there.
-Please be sure that books remain behind in Ntenjeru.
+Please be sure that books remain behind in Kisoga.
 You are welcome to read anything while there, but please leave the books behind for others.